 Prior to 2006, The Cooper Institute (CI) offered the Physical Fitness Specialist course for those persons interested in personal training.
-Individuals passing an end-of-course exam and proficiency tests received a nationally recognized certificate.
+Individuals passing an end-of-course test received a nationally recognized certificate.

 In an effort to meet current fitness industry standards, beginning in January 2006 The Cooper Institute Certified Personal Trainer (CI-CPT) exam was first offered, replacing the Physical Fitness Specialist certification.

 The Physical Fitness Specialist is a curriculum-based certificate.
 This means you had to attend and participate in the Physical Fitness Specialist course and pass the course test before earning the certificate.
 The exam measured how well you achieved the Physical Fitness Specialist course learning objectives.

 The CI-CPT is a credentialing certification that verifies your knowledge, skills, and competencies according to the job analysis of personal training – independent of a specific course of study or education/course provider.
 The CI-CPT exam measures if you have the minimum level of knowledge, skills, and abilities to be able to successfully perform the job of an entry-level Personal Trainer.

 No. Current industry standards define a Certified Personal Trainer as a person who has successfully completed a nationally accredited Certified Personal Trainer exam.
 The Physical Fitness Specialist course and test was in use prior to this industry standard and is an assessment of meeting course-based objectives.
 Thus, according to current fitness industry standards, the Physical Fitness Specialist course and test cannot transfer over to the CI-CPT.